munificent/game-programming-patterns/book/dirty-flag.markdown

 <aside name="stars">

-The lines marked with (&star;) are the world transform calculations that are actually used.
-The others are all wasted work.
+You can see on the lines marked &#x2605; that we're recalculating the parrot's world transform *four* times when we only need the result of the final one.

 </aside>